Buying a house is arguably the largest purchase you’re ever going to make, and almost every single person pays for their house by way of a mortgage.

 In almost every other instance, offers received on properties are presented to the court and if they are reasonable they are approved for acceptance by the Court Registrar.
 The owner is then given 30 days to vacate the property and title is passed from the present owner to the purchaser.
 The lender therefore does not have to hold title at all when using this foreclosure mechanism.
 Further, if there is any surplus recovery over the lender’s loan and costs, it is paid into court.
 The present owner can then apply to court to receive this surplus.

-If the lender does take title through foreclosure it will appoint a realtor to sell the property as soon as possible.
+If the lender does take title on a foreclosed home, it will appoint a realtor to sell the property as soon as possible.

 Foreclosure or Power of Sale: What’s the Difference?